zesterer/chumsky/README.md

 - Inline mapping to your AST
 - Text-specific parsers for both `u8`s and `char`s
 - Recursive parsers
-- Automatic support for backtracking, allowing parsing of LL(k) grammars
+- Backtracking is fully supported, allowing the parsing of all known context-free grammars
 - Parsing of nesting inputs, allowing you to move delimiter parsing to the lexical stage (as Rust does!)
+- Built-in parser debugging

 ## Example [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) Parser